-InsulPOX's flexibility and toughness provide excellent mechanical and thermal shock resistance and a long mixed work life and low exotherm make installation hassle-free.
-InsulPOX can be installed in-place on floors or cast in place on walls.
-Optionally, InsulPOX precast panels are also available in multiple sizes for quicker installation.
-We are excited to be in a position to contribute to the growth and safety of the LNG industry.
+InsulPOX's flexibility and toughness provide excellent mechanical and thermal shock resistance.
+Its long mixed work life and low exotherm make installation of the liquid pre-polymer mix hassle-free.
+InsulPOX can be installed seamlessly in-place on floors or cast in place on walls.
+Optionally, InsulPOX precast panels are also available in multiple sizes for quicker installation (including 4' x 8' panels), particularly in large area trenches or sumps.
+These panels can be easily handled by a 2 person crew.

 InsulPOX can also be used to protect concrete and steel from cryogenic thermal shock and embrittlement resulting from liquid oxygen (O2) or liquid nitrogen (N2) spills.
 We are excited to contribute to the growth and safety of today's and future LNG terminals with this high performance and mechanically tough cryogenic insulation.

 Why select InsulPOX?

 - Slows evaporation of spilled LNG by reducing the heat transfer of underlying concrete.

 - Lowers the airborne concentration of evaporated vapors to avert explosive levels.

 - Protects concrete from cracking and flexing due to exposure to -260°F (-160°C) LNG liquid.

 - Protects reinforcing steel from cryogenic embrittlement.